After a bumpy year, the EU and the UK started 2021 with a last-minute Brexit deal. A deal, that challenges the logistics industry.

 While 2020 ended with the skin on its teeth, the new year starts straight into the third pandemic wave.
 The pandemic that began last year has had an immense impact on lives, international trade, and global economics; the full consequences of which will keep us company this year as well.

 Global lockdowns led to permanent changes within the logistics industry.
 The increasing demand for essential services provoked several supply chain breakdowns.
+As well as the uncertainty of an upcoming mobility package.

 Covid-19 provokes numerous rollovers in Europe